 Kofi’s exceptional performance on and off air has attracted laurels his way.
 Though he is very unassuming and prefers to do his job well without specifically targeting awards, Kofi still gets recognized for the monumental positive impact he makes in the society through his programmes and career practice.
 The OAP won a hat trick of awards in 2019 in the prestigious The Media Awards.
 He was the “Best Radio OAP (Male), Best Radio Host (Gospel) and Best Radio Host (Human Interest).
 This is huge considering the competitive nature of the radio industry in Nigeria, especially in Rivers State where he is based.
 Kofi always believes that “The life of a journalist is a call to serve humanity” just as he wrote on his twitter handle after receiving the awards, so he puts in his best in whatever he does in the line of duty.

 Kofi is one of the most popular OAPs in the entire South East and South South geopolitical zones of Nigeria based on his performance and engaging presentation techniques.
-He has become a household name for hosting or co-hosting the following programmes, The Morning Crossfire, Hard Facts, Rise to Wisdom, a Sunday Morning Gospel Programme.
+He has become a household name for hosting or co-hosting the following programmes, The Morning Crossfire, Hard Facts, Rise to Wisdom, and Rise to Worship (a Sunday Morning Gospel Programme).
 Kofi is an inspirational role model to younger people who have a passion for broadcasting, with the intention of becoming courageous OAPs in Nigeria.
 Kofi is indeed a true watchdog of the society.